A federal judge in the United States has ruled that Trump’s Capitol attack records can be released to Congress.

 The House Select Committee investigating the January 6 riots, in which hundreds of Trump supporters forced a shutdown of Congress and postponed a joint session to announce that Joe Biden had won the November 2020 election and would become president, has requested the materials.

-Trump filed a motion for a stay to prevent the documents from being released, claiming that as president, he had executive privilege to keep the communications and visitor logs from that day under seal.
+Trump filed a motion for a stay to prevent the documents from being released, claiming that as a former president, he had executive privilege to keep the conversations and visitor logs from that day under seal.

-US District Judge Tanya Chutkan refused Trump’s request in a 39-page opinion made public by numerous US media sites, arguing that it was in the public’s interest to reveal the papers and that he was “unlikely to succeed on the merits of his claims or suffer irreparable injury.”
+US District Judge Tanya Chutkan refused Trump’s request in a 39-page opinion obtained by numerous US media sites, noting that it was in the public’s interest to hand over the records, which Biden had already approved.

-According to a court order revealed in October, the materials Trump intended to exclude included records from his top aides and memos to his press secretary.
+According to a court order revealed in October, Trump intended to block documents such as records from his top aides and memoranda to his press secretary.

-According to The Washington Post, Trump’s lawyers have already stated that they will appeal the decision.
+The records of his former chief of staff Mark Meadows, his former senior advisor Stephen Miller, and his former deputy counsel Patrick Philbin are among the more than 770 pages.

+Trump had also sought to keep the White House Daily Diary, a record of his activities, trips, briefings, and phone calls, from being made public.